 Experimental: DGE

 Participants received DGE in one nasolabial fold (NLF) of one side of their face (blinded, split-face study design) in the Initial Treatment period.
-For those that continued into the Repeat Treatment Period, they received DGE in all NLFs as an open-label treatment.
+Participants who continued into the Repeat Treatment period were treated with DGE as an open-label treatment.

 |